MichaelCurrin/hugo-quickstart/README.md

 # Hugo Quickstart
 > A simple static site skeleton, based on Hugo's quickstart guide

 This starter project was created using quickstart instructions on the Hugo website.
+See [Hugo resources](https://github.com/MichaelCurrin/code-resources/blob/master/resources/hugo.md) for links on starting out with Hugo and using the CLI.

 ## Sample